Tornado Before and After: How to Stay Safe and What to Do in the Aftermath

 6. Know Where to Shelter Indoors

-Certain areas of a building or structure will be safer than others during a tornado.
-Areas like basements, interior rooms without windows, and hallways are better than those with windows and doors.
 It’s also a smart idea to choose a room to shelter in that doesn’t contain heavy objects like refrigerators, washing machines, and large furniture.
 If a tornado should cause these items to move or fall, they could hurt those inside.

 Common wisdom suggests a bathtub can be a good place to ride out a tornado, and this is true if the bathroom is not on an exterior wall and there are no windows.

-Basements are best for sheltering, but there are a few things to consider.
+Basements are best for tornado sheltering, but there are a few things to consider.
 If you can, shut off the gas line that comes into the house.
 Do the same for the water line.
 Note that when you turn the gas back on, you will have to light the pilots in your gas appliances again.

-7. Aftermath: Stay Informed
+7. Stay Informed

-Staying up to date about the conditions after the storm are just as important as before.
-Use weather apps, radios, TVs, and other information sources to check on the damage in the area.
+Staying up to date about the conditions after the storm is just as important as before.
+Use weather and emergency apps, radios, TVs, and other information sources to check on the damage in the area.
 Tornadoes can be very brief and localized, or they travel long distances while touching down.
 Your street might be untouched while the rest of the town experiences significant damage like lifted roadways and fallen bridges.

 It’s also important to check for information from the local municipality.
 Any boil-water alerts or updates about emergency services might be available on the town’s website or Facebook page, so check there often after a tornado.

-8. Aftermath: Assess the Damage
+8. Assess the Damage

 After the tornado warning lifts and the storm appears to have passed, head outside and assess the damage.
 Look for fallen branches, trees, telephone poles, broken windows, and other signs of damage around your property.
 Be sure to look for overhead hazards and, if the tornado was accompanied by flooding, stay out of any standing water as it could be hiding debris.